-This is called your contribution margin per cover.
-And it's crucial for your calculation.
+This concept is your contribution margin per cover.
+And it's the key to accurate projections.

-To calculate extra covers you need these figures:
+To calculate extra covers you need these numbers:

 - Current annual revenue